doesdev/jquery-video-lightning/README.md

 How?
 ----
 Simple.
-Add the js and css to your project (along with jQuery), add the appropriate data atrributes like so `data-video-id="y-XbTtgr8J8uU"`, then initialize on the target and enjoy your video lightbox enhanced element!
+Add the js to your project (along with jQuery), add the appropriate data atrributes like so `data-video-id="y-XbTtgr8J8uU"`, then initialize on the target and enjoy your video lightbox enhanced element!

 Demos
 ----